TheSittingCat/TheSittingCat.github.io/index.md

 ## News

+I will be serving as a reviewer for [AISTATS 2025](https://virtual.aistats.org/Conferences/2025) in the Natural Language Processing (NLP) track.

-I will be serving as a reviewer for [ICLR](https://www.iclr.cc/Conferences/2025) in the Natural Language Processing (NLP) track.
+I will be serving as a reviewer for [ICLR 2025](https://www.iclr.cc/Conferences/2025) in the Natural Language Processing (NLP) track.

 I will be attending [EMNLP 2024](https://2024.emnlp.org/) to present our latest paper titled ""Let's Argue Both Sides": Argument Generation Can Force Small Models to Utilize Previously Inaccessible Reasoning Capabilities" at the [Workshop on Customizable NLP](https://customnlp4u-24.github.io/).